-In all cases, replacement glazing should wherever possible be a minimum of double glazed with low 'U' and high solar heat gain coefficient values. 'e' glass should also be considered to improve thermal insulation, provided it does not give a coloured tint to the glazing which is out of character with the to existing architecture in the area to help to identify local design styles and details.

-building or the buildings in the surrounding area.
+In all cases, replacement glazing should wherever possible be a minimum of double glazed with low 'U' and high solar heat gain coefficient values. 'e' glass should also be considered to improve thermal insulation, provided it does not give a coloured tint to the glazing which is out of character with the building or the buildings in the surrounding area.